letalvoj/oss-thesis-ideas/README.md

 ## For students

 - more than one student can work on a specific topic
-- create a PR
+- add your name to a topic after you _start working on it_
-- publish your repository here after submitting the thesis to avoid plagiatorism
+- publish your repository here _after_ submitting the thesis to avoid plagiatorism
 - topic is considered _finished_ if it has been either upstreamed or released as a software package in any other way
 - it is ok to base your work on a published yet _unfinished_ results of previous students if there is still enough work to do
 - please cite this list